To land that job, it helps to know the unique opportunities and challenges phone and online interviews offer.

 - Smile!
 It will help you relax and boost your confidence.
 The interviewer will hear it in your voice.

 - Answer questions in short, easy to understand sentences.
 This will create a livelier, more interesting interchange between you and the employer.

-- Maintain eye contact.
-Look directly at the camera instead of at your notes.
+- During an online interview, maintain eye contact.
+Look directly at the camera instead of at your notes or at the screen.

-- Pause before speaking.
-A weak connection can cause a minor time delay.
-Make sure the interviewer is completely finished speaking before you start.
+- If your phone or internet connection is weak, pause before speaking to prevent minor time delay.
+Make sure the interviewer is finished speaking before you start.